-A total of 323 trees (representing 417 trunks and stems) were counted and their diameter measured in the 10 circular plots, representing a total basal area of 662 cm2/m2.
+A total of 323 trees (representing 417 trunks and stems) were counted and their diameter measured in the 10 circular plots, representing a total basal area of 662 cm/m.
 The density reaches about 660 trees/ha in the sampled area (Tab.
 1).
-The two most common trees are Pisonia and Cocos, followed by Guettarda speciosa (" tafano ") and Pandanus tectorius (" fara "), with few Heliotropium.
+The two most common trees are Pisonia and Cocos, followed by Guettarda speciosa (" tafano ") and Pandanus tectorius (" fara "), with few Heliotropium arboreum.
 It is notheworthy that the abundance of Pandanus seemed to be underestimated using the BA method because of its more slender trunks.

 Table 1.
-Forest composition and woody species cover in the circular plots according to the number of trees and stems (DBH > 10 cm) and Basal Area (cm2/m2 or m2/ha).
-Piso.= Pisonia grandis; Coco. = Cocos nucifera; Pand. = Pandanus tectorius; Guet. = Guettarda speciosa; Helio. = Heliotropium foertherianum.
+Forest composition and woody species cover in the circular plots according to the number of trees and stems (DBH > 10 cm) and Basal Area (cm/m or m/ha).
+Piso.= Pisonia grandis; Coco. = Cocos nucifera; Pand. = Pandanus tectorius; Guet. = Guettarda speciosa; Helio. = Heliotropium arboreum.